kexiZeroing/kexiZeroing.github.io/src/blog/work-project-notes-chinese.md

 - We often chain the `sass-loader` with the `css-loader` and the `style-loader` to immediately apply all styles to the DOM or the `mini-css-extract-plugin` to extract it into a separate file.

 #### load images
 Webpack goes through all the `import` and `require` files in your project, and for all those files which have a `.png|.jpg|.gif` extension, it uses as an input to the webpack `file-loader`.
 For each of these files, the file loader emits the file in the output directory and resolves the correct URL to be referenced.
 Note that this config only works for webpack 4, and Webpack 5 has deprecated the `file-loader`.
-If you are using webpack 5 you should change `file-loader` to `asset/resource`.
+If you are using webpack 5 you should change it to `asset/resource`.

 Webpack 4 also has the concept `url-loader`.
 It first base64 encodes the file and then inlines it.
 It will become part of the bundle.
 That means it will not output a separate file like `file-loader` does.
 If you are using webpack 5, then `url-loader` is deprecated and instead, you should use `asset/inline`.

 > Loaders are transformations that are applied to the source code of a module.
 When you provide a list of loaders, they are applied from right to left, like `use: ['third-loader', 'second-loader', 'first-loader']`.
 This makes more sense once you look at a loader as a function that passes its result to the next loader in the chain `third(second(first(source)))`.

-#### webpack in development
+#### webpack.DefinePlugin
-- `webpack-dev-server` doesn't write any output files after compiling.
-Instead, it keeps bundle files in memory and serves them as if they were real files mounted at the server's root path.
-- `webpack-dev-middleware` is an express-style development middleware that will emit files processed by webpack to a server.
-This is used in `webpack-dev-server` internally.
-- Want to access `webpack-dev-server` from the mobile in local network: run `webpack-dev-server` with `--host 0.0.0.0`, which lets the server listen for requests from the network (all IP addresses on the local machine), not just localhost.
-But Chrome won't access `http://0.0.0.0:8089` (Safari can open).
-It's not the IP, it just means it is listening on all the network interfaces, so you can use any IP the host has.

 The `DefinePlugin` allows you to create global constants that are replaced at compile time, commonly used to specify environment variables or configuration values that should be available throughout your application during the build process.
 For example, you might use it to define `process.env.NODE_ENV` as 'production' or 'development' which webpack will literally replace in your code during bundling.

 ```js